mrbuilder1961/mrbuilder1961.github.io/README.md

 - Golden cookie and reindeer spawn data
 - An ascension upgrade helper for knowing what upgrades to save up for
 - Cookies per click shows next to CPS
+- New icons for the Elder Covenant switch upgrade